 The Department of English delivers a range of undergraduate, postgraduate and short courses, and is staffed by one of the strongest and most diverse new-university research groups in the UK.
 The department is home to the international Manchester Writing School, run under the creative direction of UK Poet Laureate Carol Ann Duffy.

 The department encompasses multi-disciplinary strengths in both teaching and research.
 Specialisms within the department include: ancient, medieval and modern History; international Politics; European Philosophy; Public Administration and global governance; American studies; Archaeology; and, local and regional heritage studies.
-Offering varied and challenging programmes of study in a thriving, research-led teaching culture, the department places great emphasis on providing students the supportive learning environment and key skills they need to succeed in both their studies at MMU and in their future careers.
+Offering varied and challenging programmes of study in a thriving, research-led teaching culture, the department places great emphasis on providing students the supportive learning environment and key skills they need to succeed in both their studies at Manchester Met and in their future careers.

 The department encompasses two distinct areas: